dopeboy/curriculum-2.0/units/5-string/lessons/1-string/README.md

 #####Trim

-**Whitespace** is the invisible character that gets created when you tap the space bar on your keyboard.
+The invisible character that gets created when you tap the space bar on your keyboard is called **whitespace**.
 Consider the following string:

 ```
 var dory = "Your son Chico?";